uiceds/project-team-all-right/manuscript.md

 Root Mean Squared Error (RMSE): 0.418

-The scatter plot shows a linear trend between actual and predicted values, with some deviations, especially for lower and higher values of LV Active Power.
+The Decision Tree model achieved a Mean Squared Error (MSE) of 0.174 and a Root Mean Squared Error (RMSE) of 0.418, reflecting moderate predictive accuracy.
+The scatter plot of actual versus predicted values indicates a general linear trend, suggesting that the model captures the overall relationship between the variables.
+However, in Figure 7, deviations are more pronounced at the lower and higher ends of LV Active Power, highlighting areas where the model’s predictions are less accurate.

 __Linear Regression:__
 A multiple linear regression model was used because it is a straightforward method for analyzing relationships between multiple predictors and the target variable.
 Polynomial terms allow the model to account for non-linear relationships in the data.

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/%201%20LR.png?raw=true){width=90%}
-***Standardized scatter plot of Actual vs. Predicted LV Active Power for Linear Regression model.***
+***Figure 8: Standardized scatter plot of Actual vs. Predicted LV Active Power for Linear Regression model.***

 Predictive Performance(Decision Tree):